-Discovery Continuity Problems
+Discoverse Continuity Problems

 - Augment Klingons as we know them from TOS and ENT's fourth season never show up in Discovery.
-If we suppose that Discovery-style Klingons are identical to TMP Klingons, per the "visual reboot" principle, then the more human-looking Augments don't exist in the Discoveryverse (or it would need a very good on-screen explanation why they have temporarily gone into hiding).
+If we suppose that Discovery-style Klingons are identical to TMP Klingons, per the "visual reboot" principle, then the more human-looking Augments don't exist in the Discoverse (or it would need a very good on-screen explanation why they have temporarily gone into hiding).

 - Discovery Klingons have pointed ears, which invalidates the story of TNG: "Birthright II" where the Romulan-like shape of her ears sets apart the half-Romulan Ba'el.

 - It seems unlikely that Discovery Klingons are sexually and/or genetically compatible with other species, such as humans or Romulans.
-Quite possibly B'Elanna or Ba'el can't exist in the Discoveryverse.
+Quite possibly B'Elanna or Ba'el can't exist in the Discoverse.
 The two penises of male Klingons (DIS: "Will You Take My Hand?") are a rather curious side aspect in this regard.

 - The choH'a' (species reassignment protocol) that L'Rell used to transform Voq to a human named Tyler, anatomically and genetically, is a lot more advanced than any comparable technology that will be available in the following 120 years.
-In the context of Star Trek's overall continuity, this issue is alleviated by the fact that the Klingons of Discovery are anatomically very different anyway and that in classic Trek a total transformation of undercover agents was never deemed necessary (thinking of Arne Darvin in "The Trouble with Tribbles").
+In the context of Star Trek's overall continuity, this issue is alleviated by the fact that the Klingons of Discovery are anatomically very different anyway and that in classic Trek a total transformation of undercover agents was never deemed necessary (thinking of how easily Arne Darvin was uncovered in "The Trouble with Tribbles").
 But if we "believe" in the full extent of the transformation and hence of the procedure, the level of this technology is extremely anachronistic.

 - In classic Trek, a Bird-of-Prey is a small Klingon ship with moving wings, totally unlike the Discovery-style version of the BoP, which does not qualify as a reimagination but is a totally unrelated design that was given the same name to insinuate a continuity that is technically non-existent.
-The Discoveryverse "D7" from DIS: "Choose Your Pain", on the other hand, was revised to something more canon.
+The Discoverse "D7" from DIS: "Choose Your Pain", on the other hand, was revised to something more in line with canon.
 A "new" ship of the same name, now similar to a classic D7, showed up as a depiction in DIS: "Point of Light" and physically in DIS: "Through The Valley Of Shadows".

 - Discovery Klingon starships have cloaking technology in 2256 (DIS: "Battle at the Binary Stars", "Si Vis Pacem, Para Bellum"), although cloaking is a previously unknown and probably new feature on their ships in "Star Trek III" and did not show up in TOS.
 Perhaps we may apply the same explanation that, just as the Romulan cloaking in ENT: "Minefield", a "scattering field" is something less advanced?

 - Discovery Klingons, or at least T'Kuvma's sect, adorn the ship hull with the coffins of dead warriors (DIS: "The Vulcan Hello").
 This is in contrast to TNG: "Heart of Glory" where the Klingons discard the bodies, which are regarded as an empty shell.
-It may be taken as a laudable sign of diversity in their culture but it doesn't comply with the other Klingons' reverence for T'Kuvma's ways.
+It may be taken as a laudable sign of diversity in their culture but it doesn't comply with the other Klingons' reverence for T'Kuvma's unusual ways.

 - Discovery Klingons, or at least the religious fanatics around Voq, speak to the dead, they invoke blasphemy and cherish humility, unlike the Klingons from classic Trek, who are not really religious and who would see humility as a damnable weakness.

 - Most disgustingly, Discovery Klingons eat their enemies, as mentioned in DIS: "The Butcher's Knife Cares Not for the Lamb's Cry".
-While we may want to rate it as a desperate measure as L'Rell and company are starving, it also seems to be a quite normal ritual among them.
+We may want to rate it as a desperate measure as L'Rell and company are starving, but it also seems to be a quite normal ritual among them.
 We know from DS9: "Blood Oath" that Kang, Kor, Koloth as well as Curzon Dax once swore to eat the heart of the Albino, but the fact of it being a "blood oath" also tells us that normally they wouldn't eat their enemies.